renaissanceperiodization/docs/_diet/overview/getting-started.md

 For subscriptions purchased via Stripe, there is a 30 day money back guarantee.
 We can offer this as we have access to the subscriptions in this server and cancel and process refunds.
 To qualify for a refund, users must reach out to either [info@rpstrength.com](mailto:info@rpstrength.com) or [app.support@rpstrength.com](mailto:app.support@rpstrength.com) requesting a refund within the first 30 days of their subscription.
 Refunds requested outside of this timeframe are not guaranteed.

-# Is the RP Diet Coach app the right product for me?
+# Is the RP Diet Coach App the right product for me?

 The RP Diet coach app is an excellent app for most folks.
 However, there are usability and health exceptions.